Mina Protocol — A Succinct Blockchain

 However, since Mina keeps its blockchain at a constant size, you have a way of mitigating the data required to verify transactions which makes it possible to achieve a high throughput as the verification data is compressed by many orders of magnitude.

-By creating a creating a blockchain which remains at a constant size, Mina enables end users with a low barrier to entry way to verify transactions on their own.
+By creating a blockchain which remains at a constant size, Mina enables end users with a low barrier to entry way to verify transactions on their own.

 - No need to delegate trust to those willing to keep up with the requirements to operate a full node — as is the case in traditional blockchains.